CHCAA-EDUX/introduction-to-scientific-computing/lessons/lesson_01.md

 Enter command mode by pressing `Esc` or using the mouse to click outside a cell’s editor area.

-The command icon palette (banner just above your notebook) provides you with short cuts for modifying, saving and running notebooks, ex. _Insert a cell below_ and _Run selected cells and advance_.
-JupyterLab also comes with a range of predefined short cut keys, ex.
+The command icon palette (banner just above your notebook) provides you with shortcuts for modifying, saving, and running notebooks, ex. _Insert a cell below_ and _Run selected cells and advance_.
+JupyterLab also comes with a range of predefined shortcut keys, ex.
 Shift+Enter to _Run selected cells and advance_.
 If you are on a Mac, substitute `command` for `control`.
 Don't type the _+_ (it means press both keys at once).

 Shortcuts when in either _command mode_ (outside the cells) or _edit mode_ (inside a cell):
 ---